 We practice rolling admissions, so we accept applications year-round.

-Tuition is set on a sliding-scale with families paying as little as $20 a month.
+Tuition is set on a sliding scale with families paying as little as $20 a month.
 We intentionally reserve a significant number of spaces for families who have lower incomes.
-Learn more about how we approach affordability.

 Currently, we serve grades one through eight.